pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli instance associators --help` subcommand
+The following defines the help output for the `pywbemcli instance associators --help` command

 ::

     Usage: pywbemcli instance associators [COMMAND-OPTIONS] INSTANCENAME

-      Get the instances associated with an instance.
+      List the instances associated with an instance.

       List the CIM instances that are associated with the specified CIM instance, and display the returned instances, or instance paths if